lljr/project2/README.md

  message items when there are more than 100.

-<a id="org3dea077"></a>
+<a id="org8d90b92"></a>

 ## Handling timestamps

-All messages are saved with a timestamp, created at the server.
-They are later converted to 24 hour UTC format  when they are received by the client (the browser).
-The Date API kind of automagically does the conversion to human readable local time format since I'm feeding a raw UTC created by Python.
+All messages are saved with a timestamp, created at the server in ISO 8601 format.
+They are later converted to 24 hour UTC format by the client (browser).
+The Date API kind of automagically does the conversion to human readable local time format by feeding a raw UTC created by Python's `datetime` module.
 For example

     const now = new Date(date);